top of page

 Lambert adds, "appearances not only do but should matter" and we needn't apologize for caring about them.
 It matters just because outward beauty is the expression of the inner self, because it is the barer of identity."

 Holistic skin care provides a solution to the difficult balancing act of rejecting modern anti-aging beauty standards and the desire to look and feel good and age as healthy as possible.
-Holistic skin care specialists recognize the damaging effects that a large part of the modern beauty industry has on us as a society, however we also recognize your natural desire to look and feel 'glowy'.
+Holistic skin care specialists recognize the damaging effects that a large part of the modern beauty industry has on us as a society, however we also recognize your natural desire to look and feel healthy and 'glowy'.
 We recognize that the desire for beauty isn't inherently bad or damaging – what's damaging is the fact that it's been stripped of it's essence.
 We are highly aware that in these modern times, we are bombarded with chemicals, pollutants, free radicals, and processed foods that cause damage and signs pre-mature aging within the skin.
 We understand that the desire for 'healthy aging' is both attainable and normal, as it makes us feel good from the inside-out, opposed to 'anti-aging' which makes us feel depleted and dissociated.
 This is not just a play on words, it is something we can really feel.

 face mapping facial reflexology

-Treatments that are truly focused on 'healthy aging' include holistic modalities that bring 'meaning' back into beauty and make the person feel healthy and radiant both inside and out.
 Face Mapping, which stems from Ancient practices such as Traditional Chinese Medicine and Ayurvedic Medicine in particular takes the holistic approach of examining lines, wrinkles, and blemishes on the face, and allowing them to speak to us about what may be going on inside the body and/or psyche.
-Face Mapping is not a perfect science; at the moment there's no scientific data specific to 'face mapping', however it's been proven in thousands of case studies that it can give little clues into a person's inner wellness.
-Our face is a map to the soul, and it HAS been scientifically proven that what happens on the inside eventually shows on the outside, especially in our face and neck as it is the most commonly exposed area of our body to the harsh environment.
 For example, it has been demonstrated that hormonal imbalances can lead to break-outs on the chin and around the mouth, (although there certainly can be other reasons why break outs in this location are occurring).
 A holistic esthetician understands that there may even be other underlying factors of hormone imbalance such as poor gut and/or liver health, and suggestions will be made accordingly, while the skin barrier is treated topically.

 Face Mapping is an incredible tool for helping to identify potential root causes of your skin concerns, opposed to seeing every sign and symptom as nothing but a nuisance to be covered up.
 It also recognizes which signs of aging are completely normal, and which may be due to underlying or impeding damage in the skin, body or psyche that need to be addressed, helping us to remember that our skin is more than just a physical organ.